 Using your phone's map and GPS tracking abilities, this 99-cent app shows you exactly where you've skied on a satellite map, while also tracking distance, speed, altitude, duration, and more.
 Plus, it uses a minimal amount of battery life, so you can keep it running and still attend to your texts and calls, without worrying about running out of juice.

 Ski and Snow Report

-Recently updated for the 2013-2014 season, this top-rated app is free and delivers up-to-the-minute ski and snow conditions from your favorite ski resorts.
+Recently updated, this top-rated app is free and delivers up-to-the-minute ski and snow conditions from your favorite ski resorts.
 You can track multiple resorts at once, and the app will provide with you details such as recent snowfall, temperature, snow depth, wind gusts, as well as a weekly forecast.
 This app comes in very useful when you're planning a ski weekend or trying to decide which resort to go to.

 This app is $9.99, but consider it a good investment: SnoWhere functions as a beacon-type receiver, helping your friends locate you should you get caught up in an avalanche.
 The newest version uses iPhone-to-iPhone connectivity, so that signal strength of the app's beacon increases as two iPhones get closer.
 Additionally, the app works even in remote areas, where there's no cell phone service.
 Keep in mind that if you're skiing in avalanche-risky terrain, you should always keep a real beacon on you, but this app is a good addition to have on your phone, too.